 When buying any other 1-Day tickets including the Park Hopper, Water Parks & Sports, and Park Hopper Plus options, all the 4 Walt Disney World theme parks cost the exact same amount (Magic Kingdom, EPCOT, Hollywood Studios, Animal Kingdom).
 In these cases ‘what park’ you choose doesn’t matter as far as price.

 No matter which 1-Day ticket you choose, the price will depend on the date you choose, and that adjusts for all 4 parks.

 The days of significant savings on 1-Day Disney tickets, or better yet, half-off tickets is certainly over!
 However, at times, discounted 1-Day Tickets are possible through select authorized Disney ticketing outlets (most of them only give discounts on multiple-day tickets).

 One of our favorites is Orlando Vacation.
-They offer comparable prices to Disney but if you use the Coupon Code Ziggy2022 you can get even more savings.
+They offer comparable prices to Disney but at times you can get even more savings.

 Another of our favorites is Undercover Tourist.
 They sometimes offer a slight discount on 1-Day tickets (think just a few dollars) but a 365-Day refund policy in case you change your mind about the purchase.

 Make sure to read our Discount Disney World Tickets Guide for more info on how to get the lowest prices on your tickets.

 Buy from the Right Seller

 As is ALWAYS the case, make sure you buy your park tickets through Disney or through authorized ticket sellers.
 There are far too many scams out that can lead you to be easily duped if you don’t know what you’re looking for.